gunjan1909/react-tanstack-query-learning/README.md

 #### Notes/Points(personal understanding):

-1. Query and Mutation: Simply, query is getting data from somewhere, mutation is changing some type of data
+Query and Mutation: Simply, query is getting data from somewhere, mutation is changing some type of data

+#### Rename every file with App name to run particular stuff

+1. App1.jsx -> very basic example of useQuery, useMutation and update the key using queryClient ig.